ThatCDGuy/Rework-Reloaded/README.md

 This repository doesn't include any of the datafiles (FMOD, langs) or sprites.
 An [UndertaleModTool](https://github.com/krzys-h/UndertaleModTool/releases) script is included to extract everything needed from the `data.win`, and port the required files to the decomp folder.

 # The Script
+This *COULD* be broken.
+As 2024 has slight asset changes, though it should "upgrade" the sprites automatically.

 1. Make sure Pizza Tower is up to date, and open its `data.win` file in UndertaleModTool.
 Open the "Scripts" tab at the top of the window, and select "Run other script..."